legalforce-research/easy-segmenter/README.md

 ```

 easy-segmenter does not fix such errors because whether or not it is an error depends on the data.
-Those errors should be corrected in pre- or post-processing using NLP techniques.
+Those errors should be corrected in pre- or post-processing using NLP techniques such as [Hayashibe and Mitsuzawa, W-NUT 2020](https://aclanthology.org/2020.wnut-1.10.pdf).

 ### Quotation blocks